DreaminDani/anymessage/README.md

 Currently, there are very few tests.
 You can run them via `npm run test` in the relevant subdirectories.

+Some of the tests for the `api` require redis running on `localhost:6379` or else they'll throw an uncaught error.

 More info will be updated in this section as the testing strategy is built out.

 ### Linting